 Wonderful.org was launched as a totally fee-free alternative; with all costs covered by then-corporate sponsor, The Co-Operative Bank.
 But our model created a ‘success paradox’.
 Naturally, we wanted to support as many people as possible raising money for causes close to their hearts.
 However, the more fundraising that happened through our platform, the more card payments we had to process and the greater the cost to our corporate sponsors.

 The Wonderful Organisation re-launched in March 2021 and our platform remains completely fee-free for charities, donors and fundraisers.
-Crucially, we now use Pay by Bank technology for all donations.
-We chose this approach over card payments because it is simple, fast and secure but most importantly, it offers cost savings to our corporate sponsors of 90% for a typical donation and, since the processing cost is flat-fee, much greater savings for larger donations.
+Crucially, we now use A2A (account-to-account) payments technology, powered by open banking.
+We chose this approach over card payments because it is simple, fast and secure but most importantly, it offers cost savings to our corporate sponsors of 90% for a typical donation.

 Create your fundraising page today and help make the world that little bit more wonderful.Get started